a9udn9u/last-step/README.md

 Sources are matched against each rule in reverse order, so in the above configuration, `a.css` will match `/.*\.css$/i`, not the catch all `/^.*$/`.

 There are a few other built-in processors: LESSProcessor and SASSProcessors which process .less and .sass files respectively.
-There is also an individual BabelProcessor for people wants to use babel without rollup.
+There is also an individual BabelProcessor for people want to use babel without rollup.

 Default settings for each processor can be found in code: [Click here](src/processors)